sohang3112/machine-learning-practice/MachineLearning_NOTES.md

 NOTE: Boosting with Decision Stumps and Softmax loss function is **equivalent to one layer of a Deep Learning Neural Network**.

-## Training - Gradient Descent
-Gradient is n-dimensional extension of 2-d derivative.

-*Momentum* technique prevents algo from stopping at places where gradient is 0 (curve flattens) but point is not a minima or maxima

-Algo can sometimes get *stuck* (eg. at a local maxima/minima) - it stops learning, accuracy & error rate stop improving.

 ## Performance Metrics